noahehall/theBookOfNoah/0current/security/oauth.md

 ### scopes

-- combination of case-sensitive space delimited combination of strings defined by the auth server
+- combination of case-sensitive space delimited strings defined by the auth server
 - ^ each string adds an additional access range to the requested scope
 - open to the auth server to implement, however, a good pattern is to deploy a naming convention (github failed us)